In on-host monitoring, the agent runs on the server it will monitor and uses packet sniffing to capture query data. Use this installation method if:

 If you have multiple database servers running on one server and only wish to monitor some of them, please see the Advanced Installation instructions where you will find details how to specify which database to monitor.

 This currently supports unencrypted TCP traffic only; if you are using an encrypted connection (or any connection other than TCP), you will need to use the off-host installation method.

-On the Hosts page, begin by opening the wizard, either by clicking “Setup your first host” if this is the first time you are adding a host, or “Add New Host” if it is not.
+On the Inventory page, begin by opening the wizard, either by clicking “Setup your first host” (if this is the first time you are adding a host), or “Add New Host” if it is not.

 Once the wizard has opened, select “On-Host.”

 After selecting “On-Host”, Use the tab below “Install the Agents On Your Server” to select the operating system of the server, and follow the instructions shown to install the agent.

 Run the commands to download and install the agent, which will then detect the databases that can be monitored.

 Note: To install the agent to run with a non-root user’s permissions, add the –user parameter when running the install script.
 You still need to run the install script as root.
 Example: